List of people executed in Virginia (pre-1972): Electrocution

-On March 6, 1908, the state senate passed a house bill replacing local hangings with electrocution at the state penitentiary.
-The state's final hanging took place on April 9, 1909, when Joel Payne, a black man, was hanged for the murder of his father-in-law Reed Swaine in Bedford.
-However, William Turner was hanged in Henrico County on June 24, 1921, for a federal murder conviction.
+On March 6, 1908, the state senate passed a house bill replacing local hangings with centralized electrocution at the state penitentiary.
+The state's final hanging took place on April 9, 1909, when Joel Payne, a black man, was hanged for the murder of his father-in-law Reed Swain in Bedford.
+However, William Turner was hanged in Henrico County on June 24, 1921, for a federal murder conviction as hanging was mandatory for all federal executions at the time.
 Virginia was the first Southern state to switch from hanging to electrocution.